-Automated Standard Application for Payments (ASAP) System - FMB uses the ASAP system to make funds available to a group of recipient entities that are able to draw funds from the Unemployment and Gulf Coast Restoration Trust Funds.
+Automated Standard Application for Payments (ASAP) System - FMB uses the ASAP system to make funds available to a group of recipient entities that can draw funds from the Unemployment and Gulf Coast Restoration Trust Funds.

-Secured Payment System (SPS) - SPS cross certifies ASAP increases for UTF and the Gulf Coast Restoration Fund (GCRTF).
+Secured Payment System (SPS) - SPS cross certifies ASAP increases for UTF and the GCRTF.
 FMB sends payment requests to the Agency Cash Branch in Fiscal Service who then issues payments from SPS for the Patient-Centered Outcomes Research Trust Fund and Tribal Trust Funds.